JD-Insight/Curriculum-Vitae/README.md

 -------
 OBJECTIVE
 ---------
-As an Agile Business Analyst, guide requirements, research, SDLC flow, test creation and delivery of vendor or custom software.
+As a Business Analyst, guide requirements, research, SDLC flow, test creation and delivery of vendor or custom software.

 SUMMARY
 -------